THE AUTOPSY OF JANE DOE (2016)

 The next day, guess who was at her computer, Googling the requirements to become a certified coroner's assistant.
 “Autopsies are cool!” she chirped a bit too enthusiastically.

 In the '80s, flashy fare like An Officer and a Gentleman and Top Gun convinced a lot o' folks they'd be dropped into cockpit of a fighter plane the second the they joined the Navy.
-As a teacher of 20+ years, I've known dozens of idealistic young educators inspired to become BFFs to classes of delinquents.
+As a teacher of 20+ years, I've known dozens of idealistic young educators inspired by a movie to become BFFs to classes of delinquents.
 And God only knows how many gullible rubes have been coursed into becoming lawyers, cops, doctors, crime scene investigators and a slew of other professions that have been romanticized by Hollywood.
 Even Jackass makes being fatally stupid look like a hell of a good time.

 But The Autopsy of Jane Doe does not romanticize morgue work.
 Your workplace is dank and oppressive.
 You're slicing open corpses, removing organs, breaking rib-cages, probing into throats, sawing skulls.
 Not only that, you're surrounded by other dead people, not all of whom left this world peacefully.
 It's fascinating to watch, but sure as fuck didn't inspire me to make a career change.
 When you throw in the remote possibility of 300-year-old murderous cadaver, I'm pretty sure the only worse job would be working as a Starbucks barista.